 Today Western Union is a 5.5B$ modern Fortune 500 corporation offering money transfers, payment and foreign exchange solutions to customers and businesses in more than 200 countries and territories.

-So what is the elixir of life of such a long standing organization?
+So what is the elixir of life of such a increasing corporate longevity?

 1. Keeping the focus on your core business while still innovating and introducing new projects

 Western Union has learned throughout its history, often with pain, about the difficulty and importance of being focused.
 In the years leading to the 1990s the diversified product portfolio which the company had built thanks to its remarkable inventions proved difficult to maintain, let alone develop further.
-The company had lost its focus.
+The company had lost its focus which was impacting the corporate longevity.

 Decreasing margins and increasing debts put Western Union under significant financial pressure, which led the company to file for bankruptcy in 1993 to be then acquired by First Data in 1994.